mmatous/vd/README.md

 - User-defined lists for searching
 - ~~Context menu for manualy pairing digest/signature with download~~  Done
 - Nicer logo!
+- Localization & accessibility improvements

 ## Permissions

+<all_urls>—extension must be able to query any site to parse it for potential digest/signature links

 downloads—this is necessary so vd can access and react to downloads as well as initiate downloads of its own (digest files, signatures).